 It’d been raining/snowing on and off a few days before and with the spring snowmelt, the trail was slick and muddy.
-We hit patches of snow and after gaining approximately 1000 feet in elevation, we strapped on our snowshoes and off we went.
+We hit patches of snow.
+After gaining approximately 1000 feet in elevation, we strapped on our snowshoes and off we went.
 Soon, we were above treeline hiking past cabins buried deep in the snow.

 Trolltunga itself was super beautiful and quiet.
 There’s nothing like a blanket of white snow to make everything seem extra pristine.
 It was a little icy in and around the troll’s tongue, but a rope had been set up to help people climb down to the ledge.
 The best spot to take photos from is completely iced over right now, but we were still able to stand up above and snap some epic shots.